Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Introduction

 \section{Introduction}

 During financial crises when a large number of banks fail, actions of financial regulators receive substantial public scrutiny.
-The global financial crisis of 2008 is one such recent example that led to widespread bank failures, reviving debate over how financial regulators might preserve immediate financial stability while also safeguarding against future moral hazard.
-During a financial crisis, regulators determine and administer the bailout, sale or liquidation of failed banks.
+The global financial crisis of 2008 is one such recent example that led to widespread bank failures, reviving debate over how financial regulators might preserve immediate financial stability while also safeguarding against future moral hazard. {This debate was reignited more recently in 2023 as U.S. policymakers protected funds of uninsured depositors of Silicon Valley Bank and Signature Bank when the two banks were on the brink of failure.} During a financial crisis, regulators determine and administer the bailout, sale or liquidation of failed banks.
 Regulators bail out banks when they place greater emphasis on preserving financial stability and liquidate institutions when they are more attentive to the curtailment of moral hazard incentives.
 Critical assessments of these actions are essential to ensuring regulators balance the competing concerns in a manner that serves the public interest.
 However, the public typically criticizes specific regulatory decisions instead of evaluating how closely their overall decision framework serves the public interest.
-Individuals disfavor bailouts because they represent transfers from taxpayers to shareholders\footnote{``The firms we rescued were usually not gracious about the terms of their rescues, while the overwhelming sentiment among the public was that they shouldn't have been rescued at all."\citep{bernanke2019firefighting}}.
-The public also criticizes bank liquidations because they are costly for depositors and loan customers \citep{isaac2010senseless}.
+Individuals disfavor bailouts because they represent transfers from taxpayers to shareholders. {For instance, \cite{bernanke2019firefighting} note: \textit{``The firms we rescued were usually not gracious about the terms of their rescues, while the overwhelming sentiment among the public was that they shouldn't have been rescued at all."}} The public also criticizes bank liquidations because they are costly for depositors and loan customers whose banking relationships are disrupted \citep{isaac2010senseless}.
 How can the public and their elected representatives comprehensively assess the actions of regulators against their competing objectives of preserving financial stability and restraining moral hazard?